louiemoyete/-06_NoA/ReadMe.txt

-	Purpose :
+	Purpose : Practice :
-		Practice simulating and online restaurant using Node.js and MongoDB
+		Simulate an online restaurant using Node.js and MongoDB